-8.0 Early Help
+Early Help

-- 8.1 Providing early help is more effective in promoting the welfare of children than reacting later.
-It means providing support as soon as a problem emerges. - 8.2 Early help support must be kept under constant review and consideration given to a referral to the Children's Services First Response Hub if the child's situation does not appear to be improving. - 8.3 In order to do this, the school will work with other local agencies to identify children and families who would benefit from early help. - Undertake an assessment of the need for early help - Provide or refer to local early help services e.g. School Nurse, Pastoral Worker, Play Psychotherapist, SENCO, Family Support, Parenting courses, breakfast club, Thrive, Early Help Navigator. - Refer to appropriate services e.g. CAMHS, YADAS, Early Help Family Hub, We are with You (drugs and alcohol), Mental Health in School Team. - 8.4 The school will ensure that pupils have a choice of staff who will listen to their concerns either about themselves or about one of their peers. - 8.5 Emotional health, including support for children at key times such as exams and transition, is very important and the school provides:
+Providing early help is more effective in promoting the welfare of children than reacting later.
+It means providing support as soon as a problem emerges.

+Early help support must be kept under constant review and consideration given to a referral to the Children's Services First Response Hub if the child's situation does not appear to be improving.

+In order to do this, the school will work with other local agencies to identify children and families who would benefit from early help.

+- Undertake an assessment of the need for early help - Provide or refer to local early help services e.g. School Nurse, Pastoral Worker, Play Psychotherapist, SENCO, Family Support, Parenting courses, breakfast club, Thrive - Refer to appropriate services e.g. CAMHS, YADAS, Early Help Family Hub, We are with You (drugs and alcohol), Mental Health in School Team.

+The school will ensure that pupils have a choice of staff who will listen to their concerns either about themselves or about one of their peers.

+Emotional health, including support for children at key times such as exams and transition, is very important and the school provides:

 - Worry boxes in all classes from Y1 to Y6

 - Graduated response Thrive assistant, play psychotherapists

 - Antibullying Champion

 - Pastoral Lead

-- Art Therapy Sessions

 - Anxiety Gremlin programme

 - Thrive Support Assistant

 - Lego Therapy

 - Think Bricks

-- Early Help Navigator

 - Sibling Group

 - Social Skills Group

+- Young Carers Group

+- Mindfulness Group

 - Services to refer to outside of school

 - Additional outside support services for pupils and parents including online support such as Childline

 - Links to Mental Health in Schools team

 - Online Safety Champion

 - Thrive actions plans

+- Victim support

+- Mind group sessions

-- 8.6 This is particularly relevant if the need is not thought to meet the threshold for CAMHS intervention.
+This is particularly relevant if the need is not thought to meet the threshold for CAMHS intervention.
 The SENCO, Pastoral Leader or DSL can discuss individual cases to gain information and advice with a CAMHS link worker.
 Training, supervision and support is available to staff to assist them with children's emotional issues and specialist roles in the school staff.

-- 8.7 Contextual safeguarding issues i.e. children vulnerable to abuse or exploitation outside of their families is taken account of, and how the school can help to protect children accordingly.